Russia says its Sputnik V COVID-19 vaccine is 92% effective | Health

 The Russian Direct Investment Fund (RDIF), which has been backing Sputnik V's development, said the Russian trial would continue for six months.
 Alexander Gintsburg, director of the Gamaleya Institute which developed the vaccine, said the interim results demonstrated that Sputnik V was effective and mass vaccinations would be rolled out in Russia in the coming weeks.

 European stocks and U.S. stock futures extended their gains slightly after Russia's announcement though the reaction was far more muted than after Pfizer's results.
-'NOT A COMPETITION'
+China's Sinopharm, which is running large-scale late-stage clinical trials for two COVID-19 vaccine candidates, said on Wednesday that its data was better than expected, though it did not give further details.

 ALSO READ